Australia - Continent for a Nation

 In this way, the ultimate power of the state is placed above party politics.
 The great strength in the existence of the crown and its conventional political neutrality is that it denies ultimate power to others.

-The governor-general may be a political nominee, but the appointment is always by the Queen and once appointed he must rise above any earlier political allegiance and his allegiance must thereafter be only to the Queen and to the people whom they both serve.
+The governor-general may be a political nominee, but the appointment is always by the King and once appointed he must rise above any earlier political allegiance and his allegiance must thereafter be only to the King and to the people whom they both serve.

 There are a number of ceremonial and social duties which are the responsibility of the governor-general which are similar to a non-executive Head of state.
 A number of charities depend on the governor-general’s patronage and support.
 However, there are also constitutional duties, which are far more important, as the constitutional role of the governor-general is similar to that of a trustee ensuring that all the parties participating in the governing of the nation play fair by the people.